finkeissen/finkeissen/README.md

 This repository is the **entry point to my work**.

 An evolving research program on **structure, knowledge, decision-making, and responsibility**,
-designed to make reasoning **explicit, inspectable, and accountable**.
+designed to make reasoning **explicit, inspectable, and accountable**, and to **systematically exclude implicit authority**.

 This is not a finished body of work.
 It is a structurally coherent framework, emerging and evolving over time.
+Its epistemic admissibility rules — which systematically exclude implicit authority — are defined separately in a dedicated core repository (`research-program`).

 ---